top of page

 Cacela Velha

 Cacela Velha, a small village down the east coast of the Algarve, is equally known for the charm and historic developments it boasts.
-Small, cobbled streets wind through traditional whitewashed houses and provide a tranquil escape from the areas filled with tourists.
+Small, cobbled streets wind through traditional whitewashed houses, providing a tranquil escape from areas filled with tourists.
 It has an old-world air to it, with the sights and sounds of a fishing life still very much a part of its existence.

 Fishing and Beyond

 Fishing maintains a strong presence in Cacela Velha culture, where its coastline is punctuated with bright colored boats.
 Fishermen will be seen mending nets or sorting out the day's catch.
-Also known for its immaculate beaches and intoxicatingly beautiful landscapes, the location offers visitors a glimpse of true coastal life and tummy-filling beauty.
+Also known for its immaculate beaches and intoxicatingly beautiful landscapes, the location offers visitors a glimpse of true coastal life and a feast for the senses.

 Must-Visit Spots